 Take something store bought and spruce it up well enough to pass off as homemade.
 Then sit back and enjoy while everyone raves about how delicious your cookies are.

-What if I told you the platter in the picture above only took about 40 minutes to make from start to finish? …and it only took that long because I mixed peanut butter icing by hand.
+What if I told you the entire cookie platter in the picture above only took 40 minutes to make from start to finish? …and it only took that long because I mixed peanut butter icing by hand.